Corf/ICanDoDevOpsMe/README.md

 This project provides a complete CI/CD setup using Azure DevOps, Bicep templates, and PowerShell automation with Azure API to deploy an App Service and SQL Database securely integrated with Azure Key Vault.

+> ⚠️ **Warning:** Here be dragons.
+This is a dev/play environment so I can quickly test new ideas.
+This is not best practice by any sense of imagination.
+Although this workflow does not contain secrets, it does show how to retrive secrets and push them to the logs, (*yes, yes..
+I know that Azure Devops does not show "Secrets" per se, but you get the idea*)

 ---

 ## 🚀 Overview